longhorn/website/content/docs/1.4.0/volumes-and-nodes/multidisk.md

 In order to remove a disk, two conditions need to be met:
 - The scheduling for the disk must be disabled
 - There is no existing replica using the disk, including any replicas in an error state.
+About how to evict replicas from disabled disks, refer to [Select Disks or Nodes for Eviction](../disks-or-nodes-eviction/#select-disks-or-nodes-for-eviction).

 Once those two conditions are met, you should be allowed to remove the disk.